Cars

 Howard

-absorb 40 years of jolts and bangs and skinned knuckles and hammering-it-straight-again,
+Tustin.
+How do you absorb 40 years of bruises and skinned

-orange colour scheme, and I once owned quite a decent artist's watercolour
+scheme, and I once owned a decent artist's watercolour sketch

 From